 Here is an explainer:

-Raw scripts must be copied and pasted with formatting removed into a single-column, text-only state.
+Raw scripts must be copied and pasted, sometimes with all formatting removed into a single-column, text-only state.

-Preferably I like to remove stage and director notes.
+Preferably we like to remove stage and director notes.

 Only speaking text should be in the prompter unless otherwise noted.